What is occasional care?

 Casual care - five hour sessions

-From 7 January 2019, five-hour casual care sessions will be available at:
+Five-hour casual care sessions are available at:

 - Gold Street Children’s Centre in Collingwood

 - Keele Street Children's Centre in Collingwood

 - North Carlton Children’s Centre in Carlton.

 All five-hour casual sessions run from 8.30am to 1.30pm.

 From March 2019 we plan to introduce more locations to the trial and also offer families the option of a full day of casual child care (up to 10.5 hours).

 Connie Benn Early Learning Centre in Fitzroy is offering four-hour occasional care sessions.
 Sessions run from:

 The program is implemented by experienced qualified Early Childhood educators; this program is designed to stimulate the creativity, growth and development of all who attend.